coveo/source.coveo.com/_posts/2021-11-11-prometheus-at-scale.md

 In Kubernetes, we can greatly reduce the chances that the two instances are down at the same time using these features:

-- `anti-affinity` and `pod-topology-constraints`, so that our Prometheus replicas are not hosted on the same physical machine, and even in the same data center.
+- `anti-affinity` and `pod-topology-constraints`, so that our Prometheus replicas are not hosted on the same physical machine, or even in the same data center.
 - `pod-disruption-budget` to tell Kubernetes to never intentionally shutdown both replicas at the same time.

 Furthermore, we now need an intermediary for **Grafana** to get its information.
-The Thanos Querier component takes care of serving the two Prometheus instances under a single endpoint, and also deduplicates the data both Prometheus would have in common.
+The Thanos Querier component takes care of serving both Prometheus instances under a single endpoint, and also deduplicates the data both Prometheus would have in common.
 The Querier also implements the PromQL language to mimic Prometheus behavior.

 The alerts can still be evaluated by both Prometheus at the same time, as they will be deduplicated by Alertmanager down the line.